 St. Ignatius Loyola Chair

-Stephen Schloesser, S.J., has joined Fordham as the St. Ignatius Loyola Chair in the History Department for the 2022-2023 academic year, and will present the St. Ignatius Loyola Chair lecture in-person on the following dates:
+William Rehg, S.J. has joined Fordham as the St. Ignatius Loyola Chair in the Philosophy Department for the 2025-2026 academic year.
+Br.
+Bill will present the St. Ignatius Loyola Chair lecture in-person on the following dates:

 Biography